AtanasSpirtov/DataStructuresAndAlgorhitms/README.md

 # DataStructuresAndAlgorhitms
-My solutions for some of the problems in course DSA
+My solutions for some of the problems in course SDA